👀 Solink Secure Summit ’25 early registration discount ends Nov 15.

 Along with locks and alarms on all doors, some states require smash alarms on windows.
 Some will also require you to install panic buttons and silent alarms in the case of robbery.

-There are a lot of different types of video surveillance cameras.
+There are a lot of different types of cloud video security cameras.
 It is difficult to know which ones will work best for your space.
 We recently described the different types of cameras for a restaurant use case.

 State requirements differ on the resolution and frames per second required for the cameras.
 You’ll need to make sure that your cameras meet these requirements and list the brands and models in your cannabis dispensary security plan.